AGnias47/tsp-research/ReadMe.md

 ### Part II

-* Algorithm tuning, mainly for Q-learning
-* Exploring unique problem shapes
-* Come up with a plan for complex graph shapes
 * Neural network with Q-learning
 * Putting your own spin on existing algorithms
 * Try different epsilon algorithms